MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 # Use CI/CD with GitHub Actions to deploy a Python web app to Azure App Service on Linux

-Use GitHub Actions continuous integration and continuous delivery (CI/CD) to deploy a Python web app to Azure App Service on Linux.
+Use the GitHub Actions continuous integration and continuous delivery (CI/CD) platform to deploy a Python web app to Azure App Service on Linux.
 Your GitHub Actions workflow automatically builds the code and deploys it to the App Service whenever there's a commit to the repository.
-You can add other functionalities in your GitHub action workflow, such as test scripts, security checks, and multistages deployment.
+You can add other automation in your GitHub Actions workflow, such as test scripts, security checks, and multistages deployment.

 ## Create a repository for your app code